jorgetite/grav-theme-qbee/README.md

 site_copy:                  # The copyright notice displayed in the site footer
 ```

-To make modifications, you can copy the `user/themes/qboss/qboss.yaml` file to `user/config/themes/` folder and modify, or you can use the admin plugin.
+To make modifications, you can copy the `user/themes/qbee/qbee.yaml` file to `user/config/themes/` folder and modify, or you can use the admin plugin.

-> NOTE: Do not modify the `user/themes/qboss/qboss.yaml` file directly or your changes will be lost with any updates
+> NOTE: Do not modify the `user/themes/qbee/qbee.yaml` file directly or your changes will be lost with any updates

 ### Page Options

-QBoss provides several options in the page frontmatter to fine control how pages are displayed and styled.
+QBee provides several options in the page frontmatter to fine control how pages are displayed and styled.
 These options are divide in the following three categories:

 #### Content Settings